CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 ### Scripts etc
 #### Shell scripts

-- *run_EvoEF1.csh*: Builds single amino acid mutations and compute binding affinity by using EvoEF1.
+- *run_EvoEF1.csh*: Builds single amino acid mutations and computes binding affinity by using EvoEF1.
-- *run_FoldX.csh*: Builds single amino acid mutations and compute binding affinity by using FoldX (FoldX commands: Repair, BuildModel, AnalyseComplex).
+- *run_FoldX.csh*: Builds single amino acid mutations and computes binding affinity by using FoldX (FoldX commands: Repair, BuildModel, AnalyseComplex).
-- *run_FoldXwater.csh*: Builds single amino acid mutations and compute binding affinity by using FoldX (FoldX commands: Repair, BuildModel, AnalyseComplex with water)
+- *run_FoldXwater.csh*: Builds single amino acid mutations and computes binding affinity by using FoldX (FoldX commands: Repair, BuildModel, AnalyseComplex with water)
 - *get_experimental_values.csh*: This script selects 263 mutations that were used in the study from binding affinity datasets of RBD and ACE2.
 - *get_HADDOCK_Prepared_dataset.csh*: Prepares HADDOCK dataset of the study from HADDOCK raw data.
 - *get_FoldX_Prepared_dataset.csh*: Prepared FoldX dataset of the study from FoldX raw data.